[Liza first published her admittedly snarky comments on the state of tourism-travel in the late 90s. Last update: 21 Feb 2022.]

 And don’t bother trying to cheat, either.
 If you are boarding group 6, don’t try to get on with 3.
+Similarly if they’re boarding by rows, don’t try to go earlier.
 It will piss off the gate agent and hold things up for everyone else.
 You do not want to piss off a gate agent.

 Special note for Southwest Airlines people.
 Depending on when you check-in, you’re assigned to a boarding group (A, B, sometimes C), and given a number from 1-60.
 They have nice signs in their gate areas telling you how to line up (1-5, 6-10, 11-15…).
 So why do so many of you look so blank and can’t figure out where to stand?
 It’s not rocket science.